A ventriculoperitoneal (VP) shunt is a medical device that relieves pressure on the brain caused by the accumulation of fluid.

 When this normal flow is disrupted, the buildup of fluid can create harmful pressure on the brain’s tissues, which can damage the brain.
 Doctors surgically place VP shunts inside one of the brain’s ventricles to divert fluid away from the brain and restore normal flow and absorption of CSF.

-People of any age can develop hydrocephalus and need a ventriculoperitoneal shunt.
-However, according to the Mayo Clinic, hydrocephalus is more likely in babies and in older adults.
-(Mayo Clinic, 2011) The National Institute for Neurological Disorders and Stroke (NINDS) estimates that one out of every 500 children is affected by hydrocephalus.
-(NINDS, 2011)
+People of any age can develop hydrocephalus and therefore require a VP shunt.
+However, according to the Mayo Clinic, hydrocephalus is more likely to occur in babies and older adults.
+The

 Excess fluid can build up around the brain for a number of reasons, including:

 - overproduction of CSF

 - poor absorption of CSF by the blood vessels